docknetwork/planning/rfc/0004-interop.md

 1. Appear listed as one of the interop-enabled options, [here](https://w3c-ccg.github.io/vc-examples/plugfest-2020.html) or wherever it makes the most sense for us to be discovered.

 ## Non-Goals
-To the best of our knowledge, at the time of writing of this document:
-- Deliverables will not include changes to our SDK code.
-- Deliverables will not include changes to our Node code.
+To the best of our knowledge, at the time of writing of this document, deliverables will not include changes to our SDK code, nor to our Node code.

 ## Expected Outcomes
 1. A live hosted Issuer web application (with a link to its open source code on Github)
 1. A live hosted Wallet web application (with a link to its open source code on Github)
 1. A live hosted Verifier web application (with a link to its open source code on Github).
 This may or may not be an extension of our current verifier.

 ## RFC
-*Main body.
-Make the plan descriptive enough to encourage productive suggestions.*

 The main goal of this effort is to show some degree of interoperability with other players in the space.
 To that end, the Unified Interoperability Test Plan (section 2 in the [DHS doc](https://drive.google.com/file/d/1XvwGzYYy7ZrdElmz4_zj3qVBXRH8DydO/view)) suggest a series of goals to meet, and a series of tests for Issuer-, Wallet- and Verifier applications to pass.
 The following is a summary of those:
 ### Goals for Wallet Applications
 1. [x] Support for the Verifiable Credentials data model.